stegiopast/wf-nanoribolyzer/README.md

 ### Test data
 Test data for the workflow is stored in the folder "data" within this repository and is based on dRNA sequencing.
 It is just a small dataset to test the successful performance of the tool.

-### Versioning
-Versioning of the packages is controlled via docker containers.
-The docker containers will be downloaded during the first pipeline run.
-In the environment files in "envs/other_tools" define which versions were used for building he docker container.
-In nextflow schema, the dorado container is determined to be pulled from the official ontresearch docker hub.
-Docker version v0.7.2 was used for the analysis in the publication, but updated versions will follow.